SysKitTeam/docs-point/configuration/upgrade-SQL-to-managed-identity-authentication.md

 Data Source=tcp:**{serverName}** should be pasted from your SQL server for SysKit Point.
 The text is formatted as: servername.database.windows.net

 User Id="**{managed identity client id}** needs to be changed.
 The Client ID you previously copied from your Managed Identity resource should be placed where the text says **managed identity client id**.

 {% endhint %}

+For example, after being edited with your server information, the text should look like this:

+ `Data Source=tcp:contoso.database.windows.net,1433;Initial Catalog=SysKitPointDB;User Id="00000000-0000-0000-0000-000000000000";Authentication=Active Directory Managed Identity;`

 * When the **edited text** has been entered, **click Create**